Where to watch The Last of Us season 2 episode 5 in the UK

 What is ‘The Last of Us’ season 2 episode 5 about?

-The Last of Us season 2 episode 5 will air on Monday 12 May at 2am.
+The Last of Us season 2 episode 5 aired on Monday 12 May at 2am.
 The episode is titled ‘Feel Her Love’ and is the shortest episode of the season’s run at just 45 minutes.

 In the teaser trailer, Ellie and Dina come across a decomposed infected body which exhales a cloud of spores.
 Spores were a crucial part of the story and gameplay of the video game series, but so far, the show has omitted spores, as the writers said they didn’t want the actors covered by gas masks.